Setting up your company

 Setting up a limited company means that you are running your own business and will have complete control.
 You will be the company director, operate the company bank account, and be responsible for the affairs of the company.
 Running your own limited company is the most tax efficient way of working as you keep more of your income.
 Keeping complete financial and administrative control ensures your money is not risked with any third party administrator.
 There are of course more responsibilities in terms of paperwork and deadlines, but a good accountant will be able to minimise this burden.

-As part of your responsibilities you need to notify Companies House of any changes to your company.
+As part of your responsibilities, you need to notify Companies House of any changes to your company.
 If you have formed your company through Freelance UK you can log in to your admin section to perform many of these, such as change of registered address or change of Directory/Secretary particulars.
-Alternatively you can do this direct with Companies House through Webfiling.
-Their system will enable you to file changes to your company information online, as a new user you will need to apply for authentification codes first of all.
+Alternatively, you can do this direct with Companies House through Webfiling.
+Their system will enable you to file changes to your company information online, as a new user you will need to apply for authentication codes first of all.

 Various forms will need completing throughout the course of the year, all of which your accountant will help you with.
 You can expect:

--Corporation Tax Return (This is the Company tax return and is sent with the Annual Accounts to the Inland Revenue - prepared once a year by your accountant)
+- Corporation Tax Return (This is the Company tax return and is sent with the Annual Accounts to the HMRC - prepared once a year by your accountant).